An introduction to Galton-Watson trees and their local limits: Bienaym e-Galton-Watson trees and extinction

-In Section \ref{sec:super-cec}, we describe the distribution of the super-critical GW tree conditionally on the non-extinction event, see Corollary \ref{cor:TS}.
-In Section \ref{sec:asymptZ}, we study asymptotics of the GW process in the super-critical case, see Theorem \ref{theo:ks}.
+In Section \ref{sec:super-cec}, we describe the distribution of the super-critical BGW tree conditionally on the non-extinction event, see Corollary \ref{cor:TS}.
+In Section \ref{sec:asymptZ}, we study asymptotics of the BGW process in the super-critical case, see Theorem \ref{theo:ks}.
 We prove this result from Kesten and Stigum \cite{ks:ltmgwp} by following the proof of Lyons, Pemantle and Peres \cite{lpp:cp}, which relies on a change of measure on the genealogical tree (this proof is also clearly exposed in Alsmeyer's lecture notes\footnote{\url{http://wwwmath.uni-muenster.de/statistik/lehre/WS1011/SpezielleStochastischeProzesse/}}).
-In particular we shall use Kesten's tree which is an elementary multi-type GW tree.
+In particular we shall use Kesten's tree which is an elementary multi-type BGW tree.
 It is defined in Section \ref{sec:defK} and it will play a central role in Chapter \ref{sec:loc}.

-\section{The set of discrete trees}
+\subsection{The set of discrete trees}

 We recall Neveu's formalism \cite{n:apghw} for ordered rooted trees.
-We set
+We set: